m3g/CellListMap.jl/docs/src/ParticleSystem/updating.md

     the calculation being performed.
 Use the `resize_output!` function (do **not** use `Base.resize!` on your output array directly).

+    In the case of compound outputs (custom output structures) like that of the [Computing both energy and forces](@ref) example, calling `resize_output!` will return an error and require the user to define `Base.resize!` for the custom type.

 If the `output` array has to be resized, that has to be done with the  `resize_output!` function, which will keep the consistency of the auxiliary multi-threading buffers.
 This is, for instance, the case